pratsgl/kubernetesupgrade/Readme.md

 Note: If kubeadm upgrade plan shows any component configs that require manual upgrade, users must provide a config file with replacement configs to kubeadm upgrade apply via the --config command line flag.
 Failing to do so will cause kubeadm upgrade apply to exit with an error and not perform an upgrade.

 Choose a version to upgrade to, and run the appropriate command.
 For example:v1.19.2
+### Let’s upgrade now.
+Upgrade Kubernetes Cluster
+Run the command which we got from the above output.
+This will pull the required images and start to upgrade the cluster.
 ```
 [root@kmaster ~]# kubeadm upgrade apply v1.19.2
 [upgrade/config] Making sure the configuration is correct: